ghostcoder217/Scissors/README.md

 # Scissors
-A PHP framework specialising in keeping PHP and HTML seperate and providing a means to maintaining links across a website from a single file.
+A PHP framework specializing in keeping PHP and HTML separate and providing a means to maintaining links across a website from a single file.

 ### Concept

 This program allows the developer to save snippets of pure HTML code to be constructed in PHP and echoed as a whole to the client so that HTML code is never copy-pasted between files.
-This method of 'constructing' HTML serverside also helps keep PHP and HTML seperated so that a developer never has to call the dreaded `<?php echo $html; ?>` all over the place, causing headaches in the long run.
-Plus it looks ugly, lets be honest.
+This method of 'constructing' HTML server side also helps keep PHP and HTML separated so that a developer never has to call the dreaded `<?php echo $html; ?>` all over the place, causing headaches in the long run.
+Plus it looks ugly, let's be honest.

 Scissors also helps keep URL's consistent throughout the website by allowing the developer to store every one in a JSON file with a special identifier ex `{ "page-home" : "/", "page-about" : "about/" }`.
-These identifiers can then be entered into the HTML files to be replaced with it's associated URL from the JSON file.
+These identifiers can then be entered into the HTML files to be replaced with its associated URL from the JSON file.

 ### How it Works